Vyral/kodi-riddle-recruiting/_posts/2021-10-29-why-sandy-loves-working-with-the-riddle-group.md

 {% include excerpt.html %}

-Today we’re talking to Sandy and asking her a few questions about her experience as a member of The Riddle Group.
+Today we're talking to Sandy, a real estate agent on our team, and asking her a few questions about her experience as a member of The Riddle Group:

 **What were you doing before real estate?**